1994 Ukrainian parliamentary election

 Parliamentary elections were held in Ukraine on 27 March 1994, with a second round between 2 and 10 April.
-15 political parties gained seats and the majority of deputies were independents.
+These were the first parliamentary elections in Ukraine as an independent state.
+A total of 15 political parties won seats, although a majority of deputies were independents.
 However, 112 seats were remained unfilled, and a succession of by-elections were required in July, August, November and December 1994 and more in December 1995 and April 1996.
 Three hundred (300) seats or two thirds (2/3) of the parliament were required to be filled for the next convocation.

 In what were the first elections held after Ukraine broke away from the Soviet Union, the Communist Party of Ukraine emerged as the largest party in the Verkhovna Rada, winning 86 of the 338 seats decided in the first two rounds.
 This election was the result of a compromise between the President and the Verkhovna Rada, which was reached on 24 September 1993 because of a political crisis caused by mass protests and strikes particularly from students and miners.
 On that day, the Rada adopted a decree to organize parliamentary elections ahead of schedule, and ahead of scheduled presidential elections in June.